 - help our trade partners on their own paths to net zero.

-To develop the strategy, we will investigate the supply-demand balance of gas to 2050.
+To develop the strategy, we will investigate the supply-demand balance of gas to 2050 to meet net zero commitments.
 This means where, when and how much Australian gas is needed.

 We’ll consider the needs of all market participants, including: